zhujq29/Hotel-APP/README.md

 # Hotel APP
-This is a JQuary app for a hotel
+This is a jQuery app for a hotel